aclemons/emailrelay/doc/reference.md

 The secrets file has a line-based format: blank lines are ignored and the hash character (#) is used for comments.

-Lines have four white-space delimited fields:
+Lines have at least four white-space delimited fields:

 * `client-or-server`
 * `password-type`